-1 Relationship between PCAs and Agency Interests
+Relationship between PCAs and Agency Interests

-2 As for earlier PCAs, the revised PCAs cut across the interests and activities of the NNI agencies 3 and represent areas in which achieving the four NNI goals can be facilitated and expedited 4 through interagency coordination and collaboration.
-Table 3 shows the relationship between the 5 PCAs and the interests and needs of the agencies.
-The strength of the relationships correlate broadly with the agencies' R&D investments and the table indicates where there are strong 6 7 correlations between PCAs and agency missions, such as in the regulatory realm.
-For example, 8 DOTreas does not have a dedicated nanotechnology R&D budget but has indicated a primary relationship with PCA 3 and the NSIs on nanomanufacturing, nanotechnology knowledge 9 infrastructure, and nanosensors.
-These topics all relate directly to DOTreas's mission through 10 11 the possibility of enhancing the security of U.S. currency as well as promoting job creation and 12 economic growth.
+As for earlier PCAs, the revised PCAs cut across the interests and activities of the NNI agencies and represent areas in which achieving the four NNI goals can be facilitated and expedited through interagency coordination and collaboration.
+Table 3 shows the relationship between the PCAs and the interests and needs of the agencies.
+The strength of the relationships correlate broadly with the agencies' R&D investments, and the table also indicates where there are strong correlations between PCAs and agency missions, such as in the regulatory realm.
+For example, the Department of the Treasury (DOTreas) does not have a dedicated nanotechnology R&D budget but has indicated a primary relationship with PCA 3 and with the NSIs on nanomanufacturing, nanotechnology knowledge infrastructure, and nanosensors.
+These topics all relate directly to DOTreas's mission through the possibility of enhancing the security of U.S. currency as well as promoting job creation and economic growth.